logdna/logdna-agent-v2/docs/README.md

 Some variables do not have a corresponding Yaml path because they are only applicable to k8s deployments and therefor would use environment variables.

 For backward compatibility agent v1 configuration file format is still supported.
-For example - upgrade to Agent v2 on Windows can re-use v1 config file from previous installation as-is.
+For example - upgrade to Agent v2 on Windows can re-use v1 config file from previous installation as-is.  *The format of these v1 configuration parameter names are the same as the environment variables without `LOGDNA_` and in lower case.*

 | Environment Variable Name | Yaml Path Name | Description | Default |
 | ---|---|---|---|